trufflesuite/trufflesuite.com/src/docs/vscode-ext/contract-management.md

 **Please note: The mnemonic used in this step must be the same one associated with your Ethereum user account.
 Please replace the 12-word mnemonic with a valid one and use caution when sharing this project with others to avoid exposing the mnemonic / account information.**

-After setting up your `truffle-config.js` with the proper account information, deploying to a testnet, is the same process, you will see the results of your transaction in the Trufflesuite for VSCode output channel, shown below.
+After setting up your `truffle-config.js` with the proper account information, deploying to a testnet, is the same process, you will see the results of your transaction in the Truffle for VSCode output channel, shown below.
 This channel will provide you with key information such as transaction hash id and contract address on mainnet, or whichever test network you have deployed your contract to.

 ![Testnet deployment](./images/deployContractSelectTestnetResult.png)